spinnytea/freecell/README.md

 - REVIEW `src/app/globals.css`
 - REVIEW `src/app/common.module.css`
+- XXX actually check static export, because Chrome/Safari have permissions issues, we need to serve the folder
 - IDEA if we put the selection handler within the game, then we can render that in `print`
 - TODO movement needs to be fun, animations are important, every time a card moves, it must not jump
 - TODO failed moves shake
 - TODO single click to move: one vs multiple - move to next option? - identify the _types_ of moves, not just _isAllowed_ - different moves have different priorities? (render debug info)
-- TODO undo (move history) - all, few, one, none
+- TODO undo (move history) - all, few, one, none (should allow at least one undo, misclicks)
 - TODO run drag/drop (drop target is entire stack, drag waggles the stack)
 - TODO hard vs medium vs easy
 - TODO auto-solver stops when